Last updated: 28-Feb-2026

-If you're reading this, you're seriously considering upgrading your older Intel Mac to one of the Apple Silicon (a.k.a.
-M1/M2/M3) based models being offered by Apple.
+If you're reading this, you're seriously considering upgrading your older Intel Mac to one of the M-series (a.k.a.
+M1/M2/M3/M4/M5 or Apple Silicon) models being offered by Apple.
 And I can't blame you.
 Having made the jump myself, they are impressive machines.
 In my opinion Apple's hit a home run with these machines.

-However, if you are currently running VMware Fusion on your Intel Mac and considering a purchase of a new shiny Apple Silicon Mac, there are some things you must be aware of before making the jump.
-The "laws of unintended consequences" certainly apply due to Apple's switch of CPUs from Intel to their own ARM-based Apple Silicon.
+However, if you are currently running VMware Fusion on your Intel Mac and considering the purchase of a new Mac, there are some things you must be aware of before making the move.

 This article is structured as a set of "frequently asked questions" to help you as you make your decision.